 Safeguarding is EVERYONE’s responsibility, and ANYONE can make a direct referral to Children’s Social Care.

 MASH (for new referrals about individual children):

 Any concerns relating to Safeguarding Children must be reported to the Designated Safeguarding Lead (DSL) at the earliest possible opportunity.
-Mrs Clare Cunningham is the Designated Safeguarding Lead (DSL) for the whole school and Mrs Sally Weber-Spokes, Miss Zanya Salter (Nursery), Mrs Tory Wilson (Pre-Prep) takes the responsibility for safeguarding children as Deputy Designated Safeguarding Lead (DDSL).
+Mrs Clare Cunningham is the Designated Safeguarding Lead (DSL) for the whole school and Ms Sally Weber, Miss Zanya Salter (Nursery), Mrs Tory Wilson (Pre-Prep) takes the responsibility for safeguarding children as Deputy Designated Safeguarding Lead (DDSL).
 They are fully responsible for liaising with the local statutory children’s agencies, as appropriate.
 The Board member for Safeguarding, Dr Alison Blakeway, also participates actively in promoting and upholding good practice in terms of the health, welfare and safety of the children in attendance at the school.
 The Head, along with the DSL, is also responsible for ensuring that staff members have regular and appropriate training pertaining to Safeguarding Children.

 Dorset County Council has a Designated Officer(s) for our school called the LADO to deal with cases involving concerns over a member of staff or the Head.
 They are to:

 - be involved in the management and oversight of individual cases which meet the threshold;

 - provide advice and guidance to employers and voluntary organisations;

 - liaise with the police and other agencies;

 - monitor the progress of cases to ensure that they are dealt with as